 Read the blog post: Lebanon Valley Rail Trail Expands

 The last two weeks of August are designated for the annual senior games at Cornwall Manor, which features 25-30 different physical and mental activities for residents to compete and medal in.
 No prior experience is needed, which allows all residents to participate and try new activities.
-The 17th Annual Senior Games took place in 2019 and included 25 different events and 105 medals were awarded!
+The 18th Annual Senior Games took place in 2020 and included 15 different events.

 An annual health fair is held in June to commemorate the anniversary of the Wright Family Wellness Center at Cornwall Manor.
 The fair includes local health organizations and healthy food samples for residents to sample and pick up educational information.

 Michael Deveney joined the Cornwall Manor team in 1999 as our full-time Wellness Coordinator.
 Michael is a graduate of Slippery Rock University where he earned his bachelor’s degree in sport management and a minor in business administration.
 His experience in a wide variety of physical activities includes work with people of all ages and skill levels.
 He is responsible to develop fitness-related programs for residents and staff.